There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 The city train takes you at a leisurely pace on a pleasant tour of Haugesund, which has a unique story to tell about how the city was built on herring and shipping.
 The city train in Haugesund has guided tours in 8 languages.

-The trip starts in the center and runs at a leisurely pace on Hasseløy, or "Bakarøyna" as it is called.
-From there, the trip goes north towards Haraldsstøtta before we take a break.
-Then the train runs towards the center via Byparken, down Smedasundet and south where "the gold floated in the streets" in the post-war period.
-When we return to the city center, it's time to get to know the city's Italian-inspired town hall, which in 2010 has been named Norway's finest town hall.
+The tour starts at the cruise terminal on Risøy.
+The train travels at a leisurely pace towards the city center and on to Hasseløy, or "Bakarøyna" as it is called.
+From there, the trip goes north towards Haraldsstøtta where we take a 10-minute break.
+From there, the train travels towards the city center via the park, down around Smedasundet before heading towards the city's Italian-inspired town hall, which in 2010 was named Norway's finest town hall.

-Guiding in 9 languages: Norwegian, English, German, French, Spanish, Italian, Dutch, Russian and Hebrew.
+Guiding in 8 languages: Norwegian, English, German, French, Spanish, Italian, Dutch and Russian